 Chemistry Technology Scientific Capabilities

-Scientists at NCATS who specialize in chemistry technology have key expertise in synthetic and medicinal chemistry, assay design and screening implementation.
-These experts pursue and develop additional areas of focus, including new bioinformatics techniques, “omics” integration strategies and novel strategies to probe pharmacology-to-phenotype assessments.
+We pursue and develop areas of focus, including new bioinformatics techniques, ‘omics integration strategies and novel strategies to probe pharmacology-to-phenotype assessments.

 Core and Novel Competencies

-View the core and novel competencies that NCATS offers.
+View the core and novel competencies that we offer in automation, compound management, analytical chemistry and informatics.

 Synthetic and Medicinal Chemistry